MicrosoftDocs/xamarin-docs/docs/android/deploy-test/debugging/android-sdk-emulator/troubleshooting.md

 ---
-title: "Android SDK Emulator Troubleshooting"
+title: "Google Android Emulator Troubleshooting"
-description: "How to identify and resolve Android SDK Emulator problems" ms.prod: xamarin ms.assetid: 4B05C3C5-E1F6-47A9-B098-C31E630194F6 ms.technology: xamarin-android
+description: "How to identify and resolve Google Android Emulator problems" ms.prod: xamarin ms.assetid: 4B05C3C5-E1F6-47A9-B098-C31E630194F6 ms.technology: xamarin-android
 author: mgmclemore
 ms.author: mamcle
-ms.date: 02/16/2018
+ms.date: 05/04/2018
 ---

-# Android SDK Emulator Troubleshooting
+# Google Android Emulator Troubleshooting

-In this article, the most common warning messages and issues with the Android SDK Emulator (and their solutions) are explained.
+In this article, the most common warning messages and issues with the Google Android Emulator (and their solutions) are explained.

 <a name="perfwarn" />